Wizards, minus their coach and star guard, simply can’t stop the Blazers

 The Wizards’ most successful stretch of defense by far came in the third quarter, when Simons didn’t score despite playing the entire time.
 Portland hit just one three.

+“I just told the guys, what was the big adjustment[in the third quarter]?
+There wasn’t one,” Delany said.
+“We just put more into it, we competed harder, more energy, more talk, more effort.”

-Delaney steps in
+Delany steps in

 Washington’s acting head coach tried to keep his game day routine as normal as possible before helming his first NBA game Saturday.
 After Delaney’s interview for the team’s radio broadcast and a pregame chat with reporters — two items not usually on his docket — he rushed off to make his standing 5:30 film appointment with Deni Avdija.

-Delaney, who as the Wizards’ lead assistant coach brings more than two decades of NBA experience to the bench, started his career in 2001 as a video intern with Boston before spending 11 seasons with the Miami Heat and serving as the coach of the G League’s Sioux Falls Skyforce.
+Delany, who as the Wizards’ lead assistant coach brings more than two decades of NBA experience to the bench, started his career in 2001 as a video intern with Boston before spending 11 seasons with the Miami Heat and serving as the coach of the G League’s Sioux Falls Skyforce.
 In Washington, his primary focus has been defense.

-His presence at midcourt Saturday was a reminder that it isn’t just players getting the opportunity to make the most of a team’s covid absence — the Wizards’ General Manager Tommy Sheppard told Delaney as much.
+His presence at midcourt Saturday was a reminder that it isn’t just players getting the opportunity to make the most of a team’s covid absence — the Wizards’ General Manager Tommy Sheppard told Delany as much.

-“Tommy came to me this morning and was like, ‘Hey, enjoy the moment,’ kind of thing,” Delaney said.
+“Tommy came to me this morning and was like, ‘Hey, enjoy the moment,’ kind of thing,” Delany said.
 “You guys may not know I’m from a small town in Jersey, he was like, ‘A Jersey Shore boy, being a head coach in the NBA …’ I don’t take it for granted.”